for the topics to the exam click on this link.

 Thursday, January 17, 2019

-NEVER CITE WIKIPEDIA IN YOUR PAPER, INSTEAD LOOK AT THE WIKIPEDIA CITATIONS AND CITE THAT.
+NEVER CITE WIKIPEDIA IN YOUR PAPER; INSTEAD, LOOK AT THE WIKIPEDIA CITATIONS AND CITE THEM.

-(after the recent ruling by the supreme court striking Roe vs. Wade, still a very important topic and very much a political issue, the topic concerns moral and religious and psychological views)
+(after the recent ruling by the Supreme Court striking Roe vs. Wade, still a critical topic and very much a political issue, the topic concerns moral, religious, and psychological views)

-(generally little appreciated, this topic takes an ecological and human/animal dimension: the link between animal-processed foods, ecological degradation, vegetarianism, all tied to the still obscure field of animal ethics).
+(generally little appreciated, this topic takes an ecological and human/animal dimension: the link between animal-processed foods, environmental degradation, and vegetarianism, all tied to the still obscure field of animal ethics).

 same-sex marriage vs. traditional marriage